 Harris Sixth Form: Admission Criteria

-Candidates must have the potential to fulfill criteria as stated in the application packs available.
+Candidates must have the potential to fulfil criteria as stated in the application packs available.

 - Application form sent to Harris Sixth Form Admissions at the Harris Federation office

 - Attendance at course discussion meeting as requested by Harris Sixth Form

 - At the course discussion meeting applicants must bring details of their predicted grades plus samples of their Year 11 English and Mathematics work.
 If applying for an Art course please bring your portfolio of evidence.

 - Closing date for applications is Friday 29th March 2019.
 Applications received after this date will be acknowledged and you will be placed on the waiting list.

 Appeal procedure against rejection of a place at Harris Sixth Form

 Applicants, who believe they have been refused a place unfairly at Harris Sixth Form, may appeal in writing to the Principal of Harris Sixth Form, within 20 days of receipt of the rejection letter.